Because it’s one of those rare super authentic places serving up…in case it wasn’t spankingly obvious…African food. East African food to be precise.

 Because I can bet dinner last night wasn’t half as exotic as what matooke sounds like.
 When was the last time you had mashed up steamed bananas from Uganda?

 Because The National wrote about it.
-Not like I go try every place listed in a restaurant or magazine.
+Not like I go try every place listed in a newspaper or magazine.
 In fact, I do anything but that because they typically focus on the fancy pants places in ‘New Dubai.’
 I’m an old town kinda gal who’d rather just dig her paws into a bowl of crab masala fry at some seedy place in Deira than be surrounded by a mountain of silverware to confound the crap out of me.

 ...BUT, the reporter had done a darn good job at scouting out a restaurant scrunched up in some non-descript hotel at an overcrowded corner of Old Dubai, and describing those mashed up steamed bananas in gory foodie detail, just the way I like it (the detail, not the steamed Ugandan bananas which I'd never tried thus far).
 In fact I got so excited that the media had batted an eyelid at an unknown ethnic restaurant in Old Dubai that I did what I normally do when I get over-excited and jumpy over a foodie issue.
 Open up gmail, put in the reporter’s email addy, and in a fit of passion, tell the dude how I loved his article to bits.
 Send.
 [I just re-read the sent email a few minutes ago, and it sounded like something a flush-faced teenage admirer would have spewed out in a moment of giddy infatuation.
 Yeah no, the reporter never wrote back to me.]